bypasspala/Samsung-A52S-5G-hacks/README.md

 # Samsung-A52S-bloatware-remove
-Just some things to make the phone better and rid of some annoying bloatwares.
+Just some things to make your phone better and rid of some annoying bloatwares.

 1.)
 Download the latest ADB (Android Debug Bridge) from here: https://dl.google.com/android/repository/platform-tools-latest-windows.zip